underscoreio/underscoreio/src/html/_posts/2015-01-29-rethinking-online-training.md

 ---
 layout: post
 title: Rethinking Online Training
+author: Noel Welsh
 ---

-Since the beginning on the year we have been rebuilding the online version of [Essential Scala](http://underscore.io/training/courses/essential-scala/) around studio style learning.
+Since the beginning on the year we have been rebuilding the online version of [Essential Scala](training/courses/essential-scala/) around studio style learning.
 We delivered Essential Scala online last year, but found the result unsatisfactory.